6 places to see incredible wildlife on The Beaches of Fort Myers & Sanibel

 The best way to get up close and personal with the area’s abundant water life — both flora and fauna — is to explore this legendary 190-mile marked canoe and kayak trail.
-Follow the brown and white signs as you paddle the coastal waters from Pine Island Sound to Estero Bay and up the Caloosahatchee River, from open waters to back bays to forested mangroves and back again.
+Follow the signs (black on white, with an orange border) as you paddle the coastal waters from Pine Island Sound to Estero Bay and up the Caloosahatchee River, from open waters to back bays to forested mangroves and back again.

 Species to look for: Bald eagles, great blue heron, and tarpon are a few of the most iconic species that are often spotted along the trail.
 It’s also not uncommon to spy dolphins and manatees in the shallow waters.